How to uninstall Safari on Mac on Ventura and older macOS versions

 Removing Safari from newer Macs is impossible, but that doesn't mean there aren't things you can do; let's look.

-If one of the reasons you want to wave goodbye to Safari is because it's clunky or slow to use, resetting the app to its initial state is a great option — this will clean up app clutter like plug-ins, history, and cache and boost its general performance.
+If you want to wave goodbye to Safari because it's clunky or slow to use, resetting the app to its initial state is a great option.
+This will clean up app clutter like plug-ins, history, and cache and boost its general performance.

-1. Open the application or first, download and install the free version here.
+- Open the application, or download and install the free version here.

-2. Locate and select Uninstaller from the sidebar and click View All Applications.
+- Locate and select Applications from the sidebar and click Scan.

 It's that simple!
-Resetting Safari often fixes annoying application glitches and conflicts as well as frees up space on your Mac.
+Resetting Safari often fixes annoying application glitches and conflicts and frees up space on your Mac.

 If you don't feel like using a third-party tool to boost Safari's performance, you could also consider manually removing any installed plug-ins; here's how: